YargKlnc/Deep-Learning/README.md

 3. **Summary:** Overall results of the deep learning model were summarized.
 A recommendation for a different model to solve the classification problem was provided, along with an explanation.

-**Step 5: Copy Files Into Your Repository**

-1. Colab notebooks were downloaded.

-2. Files were moved into the Deep Learning Challenge directory in the local repository.

-3. The added files were pushed to GitHub.

 **References**

 Head photo rights: Shutterstock